Check out my tutorial on how to create a Frozen photo backdrop and table decor for a kid’s birthday party.

 The pretty valance is just hanging by the ribbons on the command strips I used to hang the party backdrop curtains.

 I made another one to decorate the foyer chandelier with colorful tulle.

 And another one for this bench in my dining room.

 Some snow was needed for this Frozen party and Olaf was too difficult to make.

 I thought doing something with a bunch of the white tulle over the table would be a neat effect, something like a snowball.

-To make the snowball table, I wrapped a bolt of tulle around (and around and around…) the table.
+To make the large snowball table, I wrapped a bolt of tulle around (and around and around…) the table.
 I kept the burlap tablecloth on so the tulle stuck to it perfectly.

 I then tied sections of coloured tulle together to wrap a big bow around it to finish the look.

 To achieve a more elegant look, I cut sections to decorate my bestie’s foyer table.